MatteoGuadrini/psp/docs/shortcut.md

 ## Quick

-The _quick_ shortcut enables a rapid configuration of your project:
+The _quick_ shortcut enables a rapid configuration of your Python project:

 ```console
 [gu]# psp quick